davecoll3/magic-8-ball/README.md

 * 8 Ball

-  * The Eight Ball itself is in traditional black and white colors with shades of magenta, cyan, and white was used to help blend it into the background image.
-Some purple shading was added to the back area of the Eight Ball to provide some shading and make it seem less two dimensional.
+  * The Eight Ball itself is in traditional black and white colors with shades of magenta, cyan, and white used to help blend it into the background image.
+Some purple shading was added to the black area of the Eight Ball to provide some shading and make it seem less two dimensional.

     ![8 Ball](/readme-files/images/eight-ball.png)

 * 8 Ball Animation

-  * Once a valid question has been submitted by the user, a short 1 second animation is triggered which shakes the Eight Ball from side to side; as was traditionally done with the physical Eight Ball toy in order to obtain an answer to the users question.
+  * Once a valid question has been submitted by the user, a short 1 second animation is triggered which shakes the Eight Ball from side to side; as was traditionally done with the physical Eight Ball toy in order to obtain an answer to the user's question.

     ![8 Ball Animation](/readme-files/images/animation.gif)